aimanraz/netflix-analysis/README.md

 **Packages:** pandas, numpy, matplotlib, seaborn, wordcloud, and pillow.

 ## Data Cleaning
 Once uploaded the data, It required cleaning process.
-These are the following changes the been made:
+These are the following changes have been made:
 * The attributes name
 * Attributes dtype conversion
 * Removing duplicates